How I Saved $500 a Month for Travel

 A Few Disclaimers Before We Get Going

-Let me just say here: Travel is a privilege and no amount of advice I can give you in a blog post is going to magically take somebody from struggling to put food on the table to never worrying about money again.
+Let me just say here: Travel is a privilege and no amount of advice I can give you in a blog post is going to magically take somebody from choosing between groceries and gas to never worrying about money again.

 The following 8 ways I saved $500 a month for travel isn’t a blueprint for you to follow.
 We’re all in unique situations.
 It’s just what happened to work for me personally.
-If you glean some ideas from it, that’s great!
-If you aren’t interested in this part (or it’s going to frustrate you to see things that worked fine for me but don’t suit you), and you just want to skip to figuring out what will work for you…click here.
+If you glean some ideas from it, that’s amazing!
+If you aren’t interested in this part (or it’s going to frustrate you to see things that worked fine for me but don’t personally suit you), and you just want to skip to figuring out what will work for you…click here to jump to how YOU can save more money for travel.

 8 Things I Did to Save Money for Travel